-While the internal supply rail is up, an internal timer holds the signaling path of the power MOSFET turn-on at OFF for about 50μs to blank the startup glitches.
-When the internal soft-start block is enabled, it first holds its SS output low to ensure the reamining circuitries are ready and then slowly ramps up.
+While the internal supply rail is up, an internal timer holds the power MOSFET OFF for about 50μs to blank the startup glitches.
+When the internal soft-start block is enabled, it first holds its SS output low to ensure the remaining circuitries are ready and then slowly ramps up.

 Three events can shut down the chip: EN low, VIN low and thermal shutdown.
-In the shutdown procedure, the signaling path is first blocked to avoid any fault triggering.
+In the shutdown procedure, power MOSFET is turned off first to avoid any fault triggering.
 The COMP voltage and the internal supply rail are then pulled down.
-The floating driver is not subject to this shutdown command.